Dear Patients, Caregivers and Community Members,

 - Wellness Institute

-* Photographs from the Center for Medical Arts & Photography were contributed by the following photographers: Ken Baehr, Don Gerda, Matt Kohlmann, Willie McAllister, Tom Merce, Reen Nemeth and Stephen Travarca.
+* Photographs from the Center for Medical Arts & Photography were contributed by the following photographers: Mike Candiotti, Marty Carrick, Don Gerda, Matt Kohlmann, Willie McAllister, Reen Nemeth and Stephen Travarca.

-By virtue of our scope and operations, Cleveland Clinic engages many stakeholder groups.
-Our stakeholders include our patients, the entire healthcare provider industry, trade associations, federal and state agencies, regional and national philanthropic foundations, media outlets, community groups, citizens and others.
+Cleveland Clinic engages with many stakeholder groups, including our patients, surrounding communities, the healthcare industry at large, trade associations, federal and state agencies, regional and national philanthropic foundations, media outlets and others.

 Some of the external groups we engaged for this report include: